aclark4life/django-pci-auth/README.rst

 Features
 --------

-- stronger password hashing that allows run time selection of hashing algorithm scrypt, bcrypt, PBKDF2, etc. via settings.py
+- Stronger password hashing that allows for selection of hashing algorithm scrypt, bcrypt, PBKDF2, etc. via settings.py [1]
 - checking for 'strong' passwords. again with a default and overrideable in settings.py
 - provide JavaScript as well as Django-side checking for 'strong' passwords.
 - integrate strong passwords into Admin.